Selecting Informative Contexts Improves Language Model Finetuning: Acknowledgments

 \section{Acknowledgments}

 We would like to thank all of the people whose contributions, opinions and suggestions helped with the development of this project, especially Kaj Bostrom, Greg Durrett, Shailee Jain, and Vy Vo.
-This project was funded by a generous grant from Intel.
+This project was funded by a generous gift from Intel, and by the Burroughs-Wellcome Career Award at the Scientific Interface.